solo-fsw/opensesame-sample-tasks/pygaze/README.md

 PyGaze_sample_task.osexp is an example of how to use PyGaze.
 It includes the code necessary for Tobii.
 For more information on PyGaze and OpenSesame, see https://osdoc.cogsci.nl/4.1/manual/eyetracking/pygaze/.

 ## Initialize PyGaze
 Make sure to configure the pygaze_init object so that it communicates with the correct eye-tracker.
-Make srue the **Calibrate tracker** option is checked, so that the eye-tracker is calibrated at the start of the task.
+Make sure the **Calibrate tracker** option is checked, so that the eye-tracker is calibrated at the start of the task.
+For EyeLink, make sure to set the **Pupil-size mode** to the same mode as set on the EyeLink host PC

 ## Logging Variables
 There are several options when it comes to logging variables in the eye tracker data file with PyGaze.
 Below, some options and recommendations are given.